If Beige Is Healing, Why Do I Still Cry in Zara?

 Final thoughts from a person who cried into a cardigan

 One day, we’ll snap.
-We’ll wear the color chartreuse again.
+We’ll wear the color chartreuse (humans call it lime-green) again.
 We’ll paint one wall maroon just to feel something.
 We’ll bring back neon and emotion.

 But until then?